Lissy93/dashy/docs/authentication.md

 ## Alternative Authentication Methods

-If you are hosting Dashy locally, and require remote access, it is recommend to configure a VPN connection into your local network.
-For instances running on the cloud, you have several other options:
+If you are self-hosting Dashy, and require secure authentication to prevent unauthorized access, you have several options:
-- Authentication Server
+- [Authentication Server](#authentication-server) - Put Dashy behind a self-hosted auth server
-- VPN
+- [VPN](#vpn) - Use a VPN to tunnel into the network where Dashy is running
-- IP-Based Access
+- [IP-Based Access](#ip-based-access) - Disallow access from all IP addresses, except your own
-- Web Server Authentication
+- [Web Server Authentication](#web-server-authentication) - Enable user control within your web server or proxy
-- OAuth Services
+- [OAuth Services](#oauth-services) - Implement a user management system using a cloud provider
-- Password Protection (for cloud providers)
+- [Password Protection (for cloud providers)](#static-site-hosting-providers) - Enable password-protection on your site

 ### Authentication Server
 ##### Authelia